Allen leads Broncos past Browns 24-19 in first NFL start

 INJURIES

-Browns tight end Ricky Seals-Jones left in the second quarter with a knee injury and didn’t return.
+Browns TE Ricky Seals-Jones left in the second quarter with a knee injury and didn’t return and DE Olivier Vernon (leg) left in the fourth quarter.

 UP NEXT